Inexpensive High Performance Preamp

 New repeater is on the air

 The new mixed-mode Hytera repeater went live at 15:00 on 2/1/20.
 As discussed previously, it is a DMR repeater on the Brandmeister network, and an AllStar analog FM repeater on ASL.
-It will be an interesting experimental platform.
+Our club callsign K7EVR is assigned to the station with a -DR suffix for “digital repeater”.
+It should be an interesting experimental platform.

 Through some generous and gracious friends, and some help with frequency coordination, an excellent site for the repeater has been provided.
 The antenna is about 1200 feet above the average terrain of the metro Phoenix East Valley.
-Although the repeater output power is limited to about 40 watts, the anticipated coverage should be excellent.
+Although the repeater output power is limited to about 40 watts, the anticipated coverage should be excellent except straight South of the location, where a somewhat higher peak blocks propagation.

 The site has many other commercial and Amateur repeaters, but the receiver is well protected by a pair of large bandpass cavity filters in addition to the duplexer.
 The 2 dB loss of the filters plus about 1.6 dB in the feedline is compensated by a low noise preamp based on a SPF5189 MMIC.
 A dual stage isolator on the TX, and PD526 six cavity duplexer complete the RF setup.
 All interconnects are done with FSJ1 Superflex, with the exception of the new duplexer harness.
 There, the old original single shielded RG8 coax was replaced with Belden RG142u and high quality silver plated N connectors.